paologhinassi/RWPtools/README.md

 # RWPtools
-Some tools for Rossbz wave packets diagnostic
+Some tools for Rossby wave packets (RWPs) diagnostic